govindKAG/vim-notes/vim notes.md

 - always install the vim-repeat plugin by tpope.
 It supercharges the . repeat function.

-- use K to summon the man page for the word under the cursor in insert mode.
+- use K to summon the man page for the word under the cursor in normal mode.

 - surround.vim can be used in visual mode.
 S followed by surround char will surround a visual selection.